 Don’t forget, people should only use A&E or dial 999 in critical or life-threatening situations.
 For example:

 - acute confused state and fits that are not stopping

 - breathing difficulties

 In the case of suspected heart attack or stroke call 999 immediately.
 Every second counts with these conditions.

-It is really important that anyone with a long-term health condition, needing regular medication, orders any repeat prescriptions they need ahead of their GP practice closing on Monday (28 August).
+It is also really important that anyone with a long-term health condition, needing regular medication, orders any repeat prescriptions they need ahead of their GP practice closing on Monday (29 August).

 “The message is simple: If you have a repeat prescription, please check that you have enough to last over the three days that your GP practice is closed.
 That way you don’t risk getting ill if you run out or have to take up an out-of-hours GP’s time to issue another prescription.”